Malikeh97/csc2516-final-project/README.md

 ## Data

-All images and their captions were obtained from the [VizWiz](https://vizwiz.org/tasks-and-datasets/image-captioning/) dataset
+All images and their captions were obtained from the [VizWiz](https://vizwiz.org/tasks-and-datasets/image-captioning/) dataset.

 ## Training